vacuumserval/vacuumserval.github.io/source/index.rst

 * DNN, deep neural networks: DNN is the subset of machine learning methods which are based on artificial neural networks.
 The adjective "deep" refers to the use of multiple layers in the network.
 * MD, molecular dynamics: MD is a computer simulation method for analyzing the physical movements of atoms and molecules.
 The atoms and molecules are allowed to interact for a fixed period of time, giving a view of the dynamic "evolution" of the system.
 * PF, phase field mothod: PF is a mathematical model for solving interfacial problems, which substitutes boundary conditions at the interface by a partial differential equation for the evolution of an auxiliary field (the phase field) that takes the role of an order parameter.
+* MI, Materials Infomatics: Materials informatics is a field of study that applies the principles of informatics and data science to materials science and engineering to improve the understanding, use, selection, development, and discovery of materials.

 .. raw:: html